-What are the Characteristics of The Syrah Grape?
+What are the Characteristics of the Syrah Grape?

 Syrah is a black grape variety that most commonly makes medium to full-bodied dry red wine.
 In this guide, we’ll discuss the food pairings and tasting notes associated with the Syrah grape variety.
-Plus, learn how climate plays a role in what Syrah will ultimately taste like.
+Plus, we’ll learn how climate plays a role in what Syrah will ultimately taste like.
 Syrah is also known as Shiraz, among several other varietal and regional names.

 Syrah is a big-bodied, dry red wine that tends to shine its brightest on the opening palate.
-Not only is Syrah flavor-packed, but it’s also one of the darkest colored inky wines you can find.
-Deep purple in hue with not much translucency, Syrah’s violet and velvety elegance is backed by big fruit and crunchy spice.
+Not only is Syrah flavor-packed, but it’s also one of the darkest-colored inky wines you can find.
+Deep purple in hue with not much translucency, Syrah’s violet, and velvety elegance is backed by big fruit and crunchy spice.

 These flavors are typically bolder on the opening palate, with a softer texture, viscosity and spice leading the way out.
 Note that while these are the generalities of Syrah flavor, climate plays a critical role in determining the kind of flavor experienced with Syrah wines.
-(Scroll down for detailed tasting notes)

 Terroir related factors play a critical role as to what a Syrah will taste like.
-Many Vintners will place their Syrah grape vines along hillsides or at the top of slopes.
+Many vintners will place their Syrah grape vines along hillsides or at the top of slopes.
 This elevated positioning allows water to drain more efficiently thanks gravity and more stones in the soil.
 All of which limit Syrah yields and produce bolder flavored grapes.

 Speaking very generally, the common perception is that New World Syrah is fruiter and bigger bodied, while Old World is more complex with noticeable earth and firm tannins.
 This is true for the most part, but it really comes down to climate, rather than Old or New.

 General Rules of Thumb for Climate and Syrah